bernatpineda/php-mvc-final-project/README.md

 Built With
 Visual Studio Code - Used for the Code php, html and css.
+PhpMyAdmin - Used to make the database
-PhpMyAdminUsed - Used to make the database
+MySQL - Used to make the database

 Authors
 Pau Civill, Tony Martin, Bernat Pineda and Elisabet Ramos.